 Newsom's latest order comes as a new variant omicron - threatens to take hold.
 While it appears to be fast-moving, it remains to be seen if it is as virulent as delta.
-But the order also comes as delta buses, ride-shares. continues to swirl during a holiday season that inches seasonal surge.
+But the order also comes as delta buses, ride-shares. continues to swirl during a holiday season that inches closer each day to what of- and child care/youth set- for people, coming from seasonal surge.